 Curriculum and teaching

-• Key Stage 3 and 4 Modified and Supported learners follow a differentiated National Curriculum, including PSHE, Creative and Performing Arts and a range of additional therapies.
+• Key Stage 3 Modified and Supported learners follow a differentiated National Curriculum based upon a thematic approach, including PSHE, Creative and Performing Arts and a range of additional therapies.
 These pupils range from pupils who need varying degrees of additional support using signs, symbols and use early language skills, to those students who work mostly with spoken word and text as main form of communication

-• Sensory and Experiential learners follow the Early Years Developmental Matters curriculum.
-This curriculum places the pupils at the centre of all learning opportunities.
+• Sensory and Experiential learners follow a continuous provision approach.
+This curriculum places the pupils at the centre of all learning opportunities and offers a wide range of engaging activities to support developmental progress.
 These pupils who require a multi-sensory approach are supported with a high adult to pupil ratio.

 All pupils are supported by a highly motivated and well trained staff team who deliver an appropriate, successful and engaging curriculum.

-POST 16 Assessment – All pupils in Post 16 complete externally accredited qualifications and other awards as part of their learning programmes.
-We seek to provide accreditation that spans academic areas of learning and also Personal Development and Vocational aspects within the curriculum.
+Post 16 Assessment – All pupils in Post 16 complete externally accredited qualifications and other awards as part of their learning programmes.
+We seek to provide awards that spans academic areas of learning and also Personal Development and Vocational aspects within the curriculum.

 Behaviour and Safeguarding

 Beechcliffe School has a rigorous and effective behaviour policy.
 Our students are well behaved and well managed.
 Much time and effort goes into promoting an ethos of respect and dignity towards all.
 Students understand boundaries and the impact of unsafe behaviour on others.
 Our policy states: